onniporh/Exercise-5/README.md

 ## Data

 For the Exercise 5 we will use NOAA weather data obtained from https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND (file format was converted to CSV for convenience).
+You should download the datafile into your own computer to do the data analysis on it.

 You can read the full description of our data from a [3505doc.txt] -file that contains the description for each attribute.